gggeek/db-3v4l/README.md

 Broad advancement status:
 - command-line interface to execute SQL snippets on multiple databases and compare results: basically done
-- database support: good coverage.
-Of the 'well-known players', only Oracle is missing
+- database support: good coverage of the 'well-known players'
 - GUI interface: displays documentation and the list of databases.
 It also includes Adminer for db management, but it does not allow parallel execution of queries